RageBill/react-native-android-game/README.md

 Click when the rectangle turns yellow to score 1 point.
 If you click on the blue rectangle, you will get 1 score deducted.

-When the score increases to a certain amount, the number of square will increase.
+When the score increases to a certain amount, the number of rectangle will increase.

 There will only be exactly 1 rectangle turning yellow at any time.